-3.5 Intangible assets
+Intangible assets

-AASB 138.118(a) AASB 138.118(b) Recognition of other intangible assets

-Acquired intangible assets
+Recognition of other intangible assets AASB 138.118(b) Acquired intangible assets

 Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and install the specific software.

 Subsequent measurement

 AASB 138.118(a) AASB 138.118(b) All intangible assets are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful lives, as these assets are considered finite.
 Residual values and useful lives are reviewed at each reporting date.
 In addition, they are subject to impairment testing as described in Note 3.8.
 The following useful lives are applied: